Gary Formato

 The Courage C60 that Gary Formato drove during the 2000 24 Hours of Le Mans alongside Philipe Gache and Didier Cottaz.

 Gary Formato (born 19 November 1974) is a South African former racing driver and current director and co-founder of the Sasol GTC Championship, alongside Vic Maharaj.

-He is most notable for his 4 wins in the FIA Sportscar Championship and European Le Mans Series between 1998 and 2001.
+Formato is most notable for his four wins in the FIA Sportscar Championship and European Le Mans Series between 1998 and 2001.
 Gary also competed in the 1995 International Formula 3000 Championship for the Durango team, starting all eight races but scoring no points.
 Formato also started the 24 Hours of Le Mans three times between 1999 and 2001 but did not finish a race.

 Sportscar career

 1998

-Formato drove the #19 Solution F Riley & Scott MKIII, getting a 3rd place during the first round in Barcelona behind two Ferrari 333 SPs and a win during the season finale in Kyalami, where he and teammate Jerome Policand beat the #61 Dyson Racing of James Weaver and Butch Leitzinger in second place, and the #60 Risi Competitzione of Eric van de Poele and Wayne Taylor in third.
+Formato drove the No. 19 Solution F Riley & Scott MKIII, getting a 3rd place during the first round in Barcelona behind two Ferrari 333 SPs and a win during the season finale in Kyalami, where he and teammate Jerome Policand beat the #61 Dyson Racing of James Weaver and Butch Leitzinger in second place, and the #60 Risi Competitzione of Eric van de Poele and Wayne Taylor in third.